Studies show that riding a bicycle while drunk can slow reaction times, reduce coordination and seriously impair your ability to cycle safely.

 If your cycling behaviour was compromised, the police will determine whether you should be charged with a separate offence.
 For example, a cyclist weaving in and out of traffic could be charged with careless cycling as well as cycling under the influence.

-If the drunk cycling charge could not be proven, the Magistrates' Court could still find the cyclist guilty of careless cycling and impose a fine.
+If the drunk cycling charge could not be proven, you could still be found guilty of careless cycling and be fined.

 What are the penalties for drunk cycling?